Under the sea: antiquities make way for Israel's Leviathan pipeline

 Sharvit said Noble financed most of the archaeological surveys and a large research ship to help extract ancient objects along the pipeline's route.

-The pipeline is being buried 15-20 meters below the seabed to minimize any impact on the surroundings.
+The pipeline is being buried 15-20 meters below the seabed to minimise any impact on the surroundings.

 Leviathan was discovered in 2010 about 120 km (75 miles) off Israel's coast.
 Its development will be the largest energy project in Israel's history.